NocturnalSolutions/KituraBook/README.md

 But if you find this or my other projects to be useful to you, please consider [sponsoring me on Patreon](https://www.patreon.com/NocturnalSolutions)!
 Your support will go a long way towards helping keep my work on these sorts of free projects financially viable.

-Kitura Until Dawn is still being written, and may, in fact, never be finished as Swift and Kitura continue to evolve, Feedback and bug reports are welcome!
+Kitura Until Dawn is still being written, and may, in fact, never be finished as Swift and Kitura continue to evolve.
+Feedback and bug reports are welcome!
 Please file an issue or pull request on [this book's GitHub project](https://github.com/NocturnalSolutions/KituraBook) or email the author at [contact@nocturnal.solutions](mailto:contact@nocturnal.solutions).

 This book covers Kitura 2 running on Swift 4.